sahat/hackathon-starter/README.md

 `partials/flash.pug` is a partial template that contains how flash messages are formatted.
-Previously, flash messages were scattered throughout each view that used flash messages (contact, login, signup, profile), but now, thankfully it is uses a *DRY* approach.
+Previously, flash messages were scattered throughout each view that used flash messages (contact, login, signup, profile), but now, thankfully it uses a *DRY* approach.

 The flash messages partial template is *included* in the `layout.pug`, along with footer and navigation.
 ```pug